ThomasAC/Getting_CLeaning_Data_Project/README.md

  * Computes the average of each variable for each activity and each subject
  * Creates a second, independent tidy dataset (tidyDataset) with the average of each variable for each activity and each subject.
  * Writes this tidy dataset to disk (tidyDataset.txt)
+ * Provides the code for reading tidyDataset.txt into R for check.

 The code book for tidyDataset.txt is contained in the CodeBook.md file locatec in this repository.